Bloorview Research Institute Expansion FAQs

 The Grow Holland Bloorview Research campaign is funded 100% by donors.

-We are planning to build the proposed expansion on the north side of the existing hospital building.
+We are planning to build the addition on the north side of the existing hospital building.

-We are proposing to add a two-storey, 11 square foot addition on levels 4 and 5 at the back of the existing hospital building.
-Its size will stay within what is permitted by the existing zoning by-law.
+We are building a two-storey, 11,000 square foot addition on levels 4 and 5 at the back of the existing hospital building.
+The size of the existing building and this addition is within the permissions of the existing zoning by-law.

 Why are you applying for a minor variance to the zoning by-law?

-Although the size of the proposed addition will stay within the existing zoning by-law, we are required to submit an application to the city to make any change to the building.
+Although the size of the proposed addition will stay within the existing zoning by-law requirements, we are required to submit an application to the city to make changes to the footprint of the building.